Platform finder

 Shortlists

-Start here if you want a direct shortlist.
-These picks separate managed investing, stock screening, funds, ETFs, and regional access instead of treating every platform as the same kind of product.
+Start here when you need a shortlist, then open the profile or compare page before deciding.
+These entries separate managed investing, stock screening, funds, ETFs, and regional access instead of treating every platform as the same product.

 Open investment guide